overlookinfra/harrison/README.md

 $ harrison package
 ```

 By default this will build and package `HEAD` of your current branch.
-You may specify another commit to
+You may
-build using the `--commit` option:
+specify another commit to build using the `--commit` option:

 ```
 $ harrison package --commit mybranch
 ```

-The `--commit` option understands anything that `git rev-parse` understands. *NOTE: The commit you
+The `--commit` option understands anything that `git rev-parse` understands.
-reference must be pushed to the repository referenced as `git_src` in the Harrisonfile before
+*NOTE: The commit you reference must be pushed to a repository accessible by
-you can build it.*
+your build server before you can build it.*

+By default, harrison will automatically detect the correct remote repository to
+attempt to package from by first checking to see if the branch being deployed
+is tracking a specific remote and if not, looking for a remote named "origin"
+to package from.
+If neither of these is available, it will fall back to the
+git\_src configured in your Harrisonfile.

-The packaged release artifact will, by default, be saved into a local 'pkg' subfolder:
+The packaged release artifact will, by default, be saved into a local 'pkg'
+subfolder:

 ```
 $ harrison package